 When I drove to the retreat center near Cincinnati inundated in pouring rain, thunder and lightening, even hail, I thought very seriously about turning back.
-I was already frustrated by the incredibly amount of work I had to get done before I left Columbus.
+I was already frustrated by the incredible amount of work I had to get done before I left Columbus.
 My new apartment, into which I moved just a few days before, was left filled with unpacked and disorganized boxes.
 I spent an enormous amount of time finishing my paid work and too little time packing and preparing for the retreat.
 Add terrible traffic and a horrific thunderstorm to the mix and I just wanted to go home and pull the covers over my head.

 Even though I arrived to the retreat center later than was ideal, I was greeted by friendly, calm, forgiving faces.
 I quickly realized: Soon I don’t have to talk to any of these people.
 A flood of relief hit me.
 I settled into my simple room, shaking off the rain and anxiety as best I could.
 I met up for our first group session that ushered us into silence.
 I was so relieved that all I would soon have to do was silently get back to my room and go to sleep.
 I didn’t even care that I had shut down my electronic devices and locked them in my car.
 I wasn’t intimidated by the potentially awkward silence of sharing meals with a group of people committed to NOT talking to each other.
 I wasn’t worried that I wouldn’t have enough to do during breaks.
 I just wanted to be left alone.

 I learned many things about myself during this retreat, but this was perhaps most startling — I spend A LOT of energy planning what I need to do for or say to other people.
 Mind you, I’m an extrovert who LOVES to talk.
 I love the buzz of large summer festivals, raucous dinners in bustling restaurants with friends, and greeting dozens, even hundreds, of strangers after Sunday worship when I’m serving as a pastor.